 ORGANIC INTELLIGENCE (OI)

 OI is a therapeutic approach developed by Steve Hoskinson that is based on the science of self-organization and provides a clear protocol for supporting nervous system shifts from states of chaos to complexity and finally coherence.
 Using the principles of positive reinforcement, OI promotes empowerment, resiliency, and compassion.

-In addition, Helma has attended workshops and trainings facilitated by Bessel van der Kolk, Stephen Porges, Dan Siegel, and Deb Dana to deepen her understanding of trauma work, polyvagal theory, and interpersonal neurobiology.
+In addition, Helma has attended workshops and trainings facilitated by Bessel van der Kolk, Stephen Porges, Dan Siegel, Deb Dana, and Bonnie Badenoch to deepen her understanding of trauma work, polyvagal theory, and interpersonal neurobiology.